What to Expect

 - Communicate with the team.
 Tell the staff about your child's likes, dislikes, routines and how he or she typically copes with upsetting situations.
 When your child's attending physician makes daily rounds, this is an excellent time for you to be involved in information sharing and participating in your child's plan of care.

 - Support your child.
 It is frightening to see your child sick or hurt.
 As a parent, your voice and touch are very important.
 Provide your child comforting words and a soothing touch.
 Ask your child's nurse what else you can do to help your child feel better.

 - Encourage your child to ask questions and express feelings.
 Communication with your child is very important.

 - Understand your child.
-When in the hospital, your child may act very different than he does at home.
-It is normal for children to be more fussy, whiney or irritable than usual.
+When in the hospital, your child may act very differently than he or she does at home.
+It is normal for children to be fussier, whinier or more irritable than usual.
 These behaviors are typically very temporary and are reactions to stressful events.
 Let your child know it is okay to cry and that his/her feelings are normal.

 - Prepare your child for what they may see, feel, or experience.
 Explain that the medical staff is there to help.
 Children often wonder about what is going to happen to them.
 Talk with your child about their hospital stay and provide honest, sensitive and age-appropriate information.

 Age specific information for preparing your children for their hospital stay:

 Common Questions Children Ask Before a Hospital Stay